psychemedia/storytelling-notes/giant-tricked-cut-own-belly.md

 # A Giant Tricked into Slashing His Own Belly

-There are various version of this tale, (I have a noe that the same eating competition appears in a Jack and the North Wind variant, but I can't find the story that I presumably made that note about)
+There are various version of this tale, (The same eating competition appears in a Jack and the North Wind variant, but I can't find the story that I presumably made that note about...)

 Giant tricked cut own belly / stomach

-Asbjornsen Moe
+Asbjornsen Moe Ashladden

 Boots is also Ash lad - youngest son;